awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 ### Amazon S3 settings<a name="agents.S3Credentials"></a>

 After your agents extract your data, they upload it to your Amazon S3 bucket\.
 Before you continue, you must provide the credentials to connect to your AWS account and your Amazon S3 bucket\.
 You store your credentials and bucket information in a profile in the global application settings, and then associate the profile with your AWS SCT project\.
-If necessary, choose **Global Settings** to create a new profile\.
+If necessary, choose **Global settings** to create a new profile\.
 For more information, see [Storing AWS service profiles in the AWS SCT](CHAP_UserInterface.md#CHAP_UserInterface.Profiles)\.

 ### Security settings<a name="agents.Installing.Security"></a>